Geni.com

 Geni is an American commercial genealogy and social networking website, founded in 2006, and owned by MyHeritage, an Israeli private company, since November 2012.
-As of 2024, MyHeritage has kept its genealogical website separate from Geni's website, though you can still match Geni profiles to trees on MyHeritage and to other family tree sites and digitized records.
+As of 2024, MyHeritage has kept its genealogical website separate from Geni's website, though users can still match Geni profiles to trees on MyHeritage and to other family tree sites and digitized records.

 The New York Times groups it with FamilyLink.com and Ancestry.com, "a vast and growing trove of digitized records".
 As of 2025, over 200 million profiles had been created on Geni.